 "supporting" sex trafficking, and what level of awareness of sex trafficking the participant must have.

 As is obvious, these expansions of the law are fraught with vague and ambiguous terms that have created great uncertainty about what kind of online speech is now illegal.
 FOSTA does not define "facilitate", "promote",

 "contribute to sex trafficking," "assisting," or supporting" -- but the inclusion of all of these terms shows that Congress intended the law to apply expansively.
-Plaintiffs thus reasonably fear it will be applied to them.
+Plaintiffs thus reasonably fear it will be applied to

-"contribution to sex trafficking," even though all plaintiffs vehemently oppose sex trafficking.
+disregard of some "contribution to sex trafficking," even though all plaintiffs vehemently oppose sex trafficking.